EU warns about cybersecurity risks from state-backed entities

 “In this context of increased exposure to attacks facilitated by suppliers, the risk profile of individual suppliers will become particularly important, including the likelihood of the supplier being subject to interference from a non-EU country,” they said.

+EU heavyweight Germany is, meanwhile, creating a level playing field for 5G in which all foreign vendors should prove that they are trustworthy.

+Fifth-generation networks will hook up billions of devices, sensors and cameras used in futuristic ‘smart’ cities, homes and offices.
+With that ubiquity, security becomes an even more pressing need than in existing networks.

-The statement also warned against over-dependence on one telecoms equipment supplier.
+The report also warned against over-dependence on one telecoms equipment supplier.

 “A major dependency on a single supplier increases the exposure to a potential supply interruption, resulting for instance from a commercial failure, and its consequences,” they said.